Bilateral Distribution Compression: Reducing Both Data Size and Dimensionality: Conclusions

 \section{Conclusions}

-We introduced the problem of \textit{bilateral distribution compression}, which seeks to reduce both the sample size and feature dimensionality of a dataset while targeting distributional preservation.
-We proposed a tractable linear-time two-stage framework targeting the DMMD.
-The first stage learns a low-dimensional representation by minimising the RMMD, and the second stage selects a compressed set in latent space by minimising the EMMD.
-We established theoretical guarantees linking these quantities to the DMMD, and demonstrated empirically that the resulting compressed sets achieve comparable or superior performance across a range of tasks versus ambient-space distribution compression methods, with much reduced runtime.
+We introduced \textit{bilateral distribution compression}, which seeks to reduce both the sample size and feature dimensionality of a dataset while targeting distributional preservation.
+We proposed a linear-time two-stage framework targeting the DMMD.
+The first stage learns a low-dimensional representation by minimising the RMMD, and the second stage optimises a compressed set in latent space by minimising the EMMD.
+We established theoretical guarantees linking these quantities to the DMMD, and demonstrated empirically that the bilaterally compressed sets achieve comparable or superior performance across a range of tasks versus ambient-space distribution compression methods, with much reduced runtime.
 A detailed discussion of future work, limitations, and related work is given in Section~\ref{Discussion}.